nikochiko/df-wizard-chess/README.md

   - Pawn promotion is supported in the same way as above
   - Note that you will be notified by the assistant if your move is ambiguous.
-This usually means that there were more than one moves which matched your description - e.g. two knights which can come to the same square.
+This usually means that there were more than one moves which matched your description - for example when two knights can come to the mentioned square and you didn't specify which one.

 - Pawn moves by the squares they want to move to - e.g. *e4*, *g3*
 - Castling - *castles*, *Castle short*, *Castle kingside*, *Long